practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-Then I made a KiCS2 compliant Curry program for the much bigger map coloring problem of Germany to compare it with my Prolog implementations in terms of execution speed: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram):
+Then I made a KiCS2 Curry program for the much bigger map coloring problem of Germany to compare it with my Prolog implementations in terms of execution speed: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram):

 tbd